Volta GTA presents cocoa products to frontline health workers

 The Volta Regional Directorate of the Ghana Tourism Authority (GTA) has donated some assorted cocoa products to the frontline medical workers at the regional COVID-19 holding or isolation centre, an extension of the Ho Teaching Hospital (HTH).

-The food items include boxes of chocolates, Milo, Ovaltine, and detergents, is to celebrate Ghana's version of Valentines' day with frontline health workers and COVID-19 patients on admission.
+The food items include boxes of chocolates, milo, ovaltines, and detergents, is to celebrate Ghana's version of Valentines' day with frontline health workers and COVID-19 patients on admission.

 Mr Alexander Nketia, Regional Director of GTA, said the Authority's gesture is to appreciate, show love and recognise the sterling efforts being discharged by the workers risking their lives for the safety of COVID patients.